Feedback Package

 Implementation Details:

-- Supports multiple questions that are collected until all are answered
+- Questions are collected iteratively until all are answered

-- Non-response behavior: Returns "The user did not provide an answer, use your own judgement"
+- If a user doesn't provide an answer, returns "The user did not provide an answer, use your own judgement"

-- Question items are dynamically transformed from choices to treeSelect questions
+- Question items are dynamically transformed: choices → treeSelect, no choices → text

 Browser-based file content review tool that displays file contents (text, Markdown, HTML, JSON) in an interactive UI for user approval/rejection with optional comments.